A Unique Environment

 A wide variety of research experiences are available in many departments across campus.
 For example, the student might be involved in the synthesis of a new medicinal drug in the chemistry laboratory or participate in the discovery of a new species of dinosaur on a Colorado mesa.
 Other examples of programs involving student participation include the study of robotics systems, computer architecture, battery technology, high-energy physics, international business methods, child psychology, educational methodology, molecular genetics, social implications of drug use, stability and satisfaction in marriage, Church history, and a host of other topics.
 Students who are interested in participating in research programs are encouraged to contact their major department chair or speak directly with individual professors.

 The Office of Research and Creative Activities (ORCA) manages, on behalf of the administration, two programs whose purpose is to bring together students and faculty in mentored experiences.
-The first is the ORCA Mentoring Grants for Undergraduates Program.
+The first is the ORCA Student Mentoring Grants.
 Requests for proposals go out to all undergraduate, full-time students.
 One-third of all proposals are usually funded at $1500 each.
 Awards are made early in the semester following application.
 The second is the Mentored Environments Grants Program.
 Faculty are encouraged to submit proposals to create or enhance a mentored environment for undergraduate and graduate students.
 Awards range from $2,000 to $20,000, and proposals are collected in late fall and awarded in midwinter.

 For more information, contact any department or college, or contact ORCA: